 (Unaudited)

 December 31, 2021

 Revenue \$ 862,165

-et loss \$ (24,756,693)
+Net loss \$ (24,756,693)

-The Company fully impaired the MANA intangible asset related to the LPB contract, which was terminated during the first quarter 2022 and recognized an impairment loss of \$230,764 in other income (expenses) in the statement of operations during the year ended December 31, 2021 in the renewable energy products segment.
+The Company fully impaired the MANA intangible asset related to the LPB contract, which was terminated during the first quarter 2022 and recognized an impairment loss of \$6,394,610 in the statement of operations during the year ended December 31, 2021 in the renewable energy segment.
 The Company assessed the remaining value in the MANA reporting unit and determined the fair value to be nominal.
 The fundamental economic substance of the MANA acquisition was related to the management team's ability to develop the hemp business through the LPB contract.
-With the loss of LPB, the assumptions underlying the value assigned in the purchase price allocation of MANA have changed significantly, resulting in a full loss in the value of goodwill totaling \$6,163,846 related to the acquisition.
+With the loss of LPB, the assumptions underlying the value assigned in the purchase price allocation of MANA have changed significantly, resulting in an impairment of goodwill recognized in 2021 totaling \$6,163,846 related to the acquisition.
 The MANA organization has been redeployed, primarily into Comstock Fuels and other related corporate activities.